TaylanUB/scheme-srfis/README.md

   - auxiliary code in a `begin` if the main body is in an `include`
   - the main body as an `include` or `begin`

+- When there are many exports, put the closing parenthesis of the export form on its own line.

 - If an export or import list doesn't fit in one line, then put a newline directly after the `export` or `import` keyword, i.e., don't put any export or import specs on the same line as the keyword.